CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-content-in-sap-uis.md

 #### Example 3: SAP Menu that Opens Plugin

 This entry will be added to the SAP Business One menu and will appear under Stock Management with FatherMenuUid = "3072".
-The InternalUrl parameter is set to true, ensuring that the URL opens within the AppEngine Launchpad.
+The InternalUrl parameter is set to true, ensuring that the URL opens within the CompuTec AppEngine Launchpad.
 The URL consists of two parts: "ct.vehone" represents the ui.apps.namespace of the plugin, and "home" is the route within the plugin.
 Additional parameters can be appended to the URL, as demonstrated in previous examples.

 ```json
 {